Skip to Content

 It’s recommended to make reservations for a Lake Louise sleigh ride in advance.
 This can be done through Brewster Adventures.

 You may also enjoy a horse-drawn sleigh ride in the meadows near the Town of Banff.
 Enjoy the views of the majestic snow-covered Cascade Mountain and Mount Rundle, while you cozy up to your loved ones.
 End your sleigh ride with a warm drink next to a crackling campfire.
-Advance reservations are also recommended.
+You can choose between a Family Sleigh Ride, a Public Sleigh Ride that you’ll share with other people or a Private Sleigh Ride.

 Nordic skiing, or cross country skiing, is the perfect way to get in some physical activity while immersing yourself in the winter wonderland that is Banff National Park.
-With so many trails to choose from in Banff National Park and the surrounding area, the hardest part will be figuring out where to go.
+With so many trails to choose from in Banff National Park, it’s easy to spend an entire day out on the trails.
 For inspiration, we recommend these easy Banff cross-country ski trails.

-If you are new to the sport, Canmore Nordic Center is a world-class Olympic facility that offers lessons through Trail Sports.
+If you are new to the sport, sign up for a cross-country ski lesson in Banff!
 Lake Louise area also has cross-country ski lessons and a multitude of trails guaranteed to challenge all levels.

 For some people, it’s all about skiing or snowboarding in Banff in the winter.
 With three world-class ski resorts within easy driving distance, choose one to spend a few days at or check out all three.
 SkiBig3 has lift tickets that will get you access to all 3 Banff resorts: Lake Louise, Banff Sunshine and Mt.
 Norquay.

-If you’re looking to expand your Rocky Mountain downhill skiing adventures, bus & lift ticket packages are available from Banff to Kicking Horse Mountain Resort (Golden, BC) and Panorama Mountain Resort (Invermere, BC).
+If you’re looking to expand your Rocky Mountain downhill skiing adventures, bus & lift ticket packages are available from Banff to Kicking Horse Mountain Resort (Golden, BC).

 There are several opportunities in Banff and the surrounding area to see a frozen waterfall, some more closeup than others.
 While hiking up Johnston Canyon to see the Upper Falls is the most impressive, you can see the Louise Falls at the end of the Lakeshore trail at Lake Louise or Troll Falls in Kananaskis.